benjaminjkraft/notes/github-patch-workflow.md

 understand and where this might break down.
 TODO: can we actually do this via merges, such that even stacked commits will work right (and thereby better than the canonical rebase workflow for the same)?
-Sadly that doesn't work well when you land the bottom patch, nor when you reorder.
+It's a bit hard when you land the bottom patch (into, say, commit AS), but maybe you can merge AS into B (and in principle you should be able to know the correct resolution to what git will presumably see as conflicts).
+Still, there's no way to reorder or split reviews, so it's not clear that it's worth the effort.